drsquidgeums/allie-digital-mvp/README.md

 ## 🏢 About

 Built by **Allie Digital CIC** — a Community Interest Company dedicated to making education accessible for everyone.

 Click here to review our Community Interest Statement: [https://alliedigital.org.uk/cic](https://alliedigital.org.uk/cic-statement)

 © Allie Digital CIC 2026.
-All Rights Reserved.
+Registered in Northern Ireland.
+Company No. NI718014.